 How Much Does It Cost To Get A Colonoscopy?

-The cost of an appointment with your Gastroenterologist can range from R 3,000 – R 8,000.
+The cost of an appointment with your Gastroenterologist plus the cost of a colonoscopy procedure can range from R 3,000 – R 8,000.

 Pay with Cash